Arrival in Ahrntal Valley

 Tolls are payable on Italian motorways.
 The amount of toll due is dependent on the distance travelled.
 Toll fees can be calculated from the comfort of your own home by using an online tool.

-Motorway journeys through Austria require that a valid Vignette toll sticker be displayed on the windscreen.
+Motorway journeys through Austria require that a valid Vignette toll sticker is displayed on the windscreen.
 The vignette can be bought at automobile clubs, filling stations and border crossings.

 Toll advice for the Brenner Pass: To cross the Brenner Pass quickly, a video toll can be bought in advance, giving drivers preferential passage through the toll station using specially marked lanes.